Foreign relations of Nazi Germany: Spain

 In the early part of World War II, Germany's foreign relations with Spain heavily revolved around propaganda efforts.
-These efforts were geared mainly at having Spain enter the war on the side of the axis powers.
-Spain had close ties with Nazi Germany since it gave aid both militarily and financially in the Spanish Civil war that occurred four years before World War II that installed Francisco Franco as an autocrat of Spain.
+These efforts were geared mainly at having Francoist Spain enter the war on the side of the Axis powers.
+Spain had close ties with Nazi Germany since it gave aid both militarily and financially in the Spanish Civil War that occurred four years before World War II that installed Francisco Franco as autocrat of Spain.
 Germany facilitated this rise of Franco due to its lust for Spanish economic institutions and mineral mines, which would be necessary for a pre-war military buildup; a strategic move in foreign relations that allowed Germany to both have a close European ally and an established industrial center.
 With Germany engaged in a Europe wide military conflict, it looked to Spain to become a close military ally of the Reich.
 To make this goal a reality, Nazi Germany sent Hans Josef Lazar to Spain to head the country's pro-Nazi regime propaganda efforts.
 As the war progressed, Germany started to shift its aims of recruiting Spain to become one of the Axis powers to have it as a neutral power that could supply Germany with the resources it needed to fuel its militaristic ambitions.
-In February of 1942, Spain and Germany signed the Spanish-German Secret Protocol, which solidified this new stance of Spanish neutrality between the two countries.
+In February 1942, Spain and Germany signed the Spanish-German Secret Protocol, which solidified this new stance of Spanish neutrality between the two countries.
 With this latest secret protocol in place, Lazar began gearing Nazi propaganda towards supporting the Franco regime to create political stability within Spain and solidify Nazi ties to the Spanish leadership to ensure the continued support of the German war effort.
 Lazar was instructed by Berlin to portray critical messages in Nazi propaganda during the war, the first being that Germany had the right to wage war due to the allies blaming Germany solely for the cause of World War I and secondly, portraying Great Britain in a negative light.